Glossary

 noun [ C ]

-network video recorder (NVR) is a specialized computer system that records video to a disk drive, USB flash drive, memory card, or other mass storage device.
+A network video recorder (NVR) is a specialized computer system that records video to a disk drive, USB flash drive, memory card, or other mass storage device.
 An NVR itself contains no cameras but connects to them through a network, typically as part of an IP video surveillance system.
 NVRs typically have embedded operating systems.

 As a more flexible and serviceable alternative to NVRs, ordinary computers may be equipped with video management software (VMS).